davidhonghikim/kai-cd/documentation/04_current/security/02_Security_Audit_Framework.md

 # Security Audit and Compliance Framework

+## Agent Context
-> **Agent Context**: Complete security audit and compliance architecture for AI agents
+**For AI Agents**: Complete security audit and compliance architecture for validating security implementations.
+Use this when conducting security audits, implementing compliance measures, or validating cryptographic implementations.
+Critical document for all security validation work.

-> **Implementation**: ✅ Complete - Comprehensive security framework with audit capabilities
-> **Use When**: Validating security implementations, conducting security audits, ensuring compliance
+**Implementation Notes**: Contains comprehensive audit procedures, compliance frameworks, and security testing methodologies.
+Covers current audit processes and future automated agent trust verification systems.
+**Quality Requirements**: Maintain technical accuracy for all audit procedures and compliance requirements.
+Keep security testing methodologies current with best practices.
+**Integration Points**: Foundation for security validation, links to security framework, governance, and testing documentation.

+---

 ## Quick Summary
 This document provides the complete security audit and compliance architecture, covering the evolution from current security practices to sophisticated agent trust verification, behavioral auditing, and distributed security validation systems.